kroefer1/GPT-Minus/README.md

 ## Suggestions and Bugs 🐞
 Please leave any suggestions or bug reports in the [Issues](../../issues) tab.
 It would be very appreciated! 😄

+## Help Wanted 🛠️
+I'm currently looking for help with **UI design**.
+If you have experience with WinForms or desktop app interfaces and want to contribute, I’d really appreciate your input!
+Please note: **this is a hobby project** and **completely unpaid** — I’m not able to offer compensation of any kind.
+Your help would be voluntary, just for the joy of contributing to open-source software.

+If you’re interested, feel free to add me on Discord: **@kroefer_1**

 ## Credits 🙏
 Thanks to everyone who inspired or helped make this project possible:
 - My teacher